Minhaz00/NodeJS-Tasks/8. Tracing a NodeJS App with OpenTelemetry and Grafana Tempo/README.md

-# Distributed Tracing with OpenTelemetry and Grafana Tempo in a NodeJS App
+# Tracing with OpenTelemetry and Grafana Tempo in a NodeJS-Redis-MySQL App

 Tracing is a method to monitor and track requests as they traverse through various services and systems.
 This guide will help you set up distributed tracing in a Node.js application using OpenTelemetry and Grafana Tempo.